WALK 2

 5 West Hatch RSPCA is one of two centres in the UK used for cleaning of seabirds covered in oil.

-3 (GR262 222) Go L 800m then R at Greenway Farm for 650m passing the school and church.
-Where road bears R take the concrete track on L (SP Herepath(3) Trail) Go to L of the house, cross the small stream and follow the waymarked track through Thurlbear woods(4) in a steady ascent of 1.4Km to reach metal gate and road.
+3 (GR262 222) Go L (SP Thurlbear) 800m then R at Greenway Farm for 650m passing the school and church.
+Where road bears R take the concrete track on L (SP Herepath(3) Trail) Go to L of the house, cross the small stream and follow the waymarked track through Thurlbear woods(4) at first narrow but becoming a very broad track ignoring any side turns.
+It is a steady ascent of 1.4Km to reach metal gate and road.
 Bear L along road for 80m to a junction and turn R for 60m to reach a fork [3.0Km]

 4 (GR272 198) Go L (SP RSPCA Animal Centre(5) pass the Farmers Arms and continue 400m then go L opposite direction sign (no sign on our route) and follow1.8Km to West Hatch.
 At village take first L (Church Lane) and ascend gently 100m then R into churchyard.
-Exit via gate pass vilage hall and after 50m sharp L along drive of Perrington Lodge.
+At church porch go R to exit via gate, pass village hall and after 50m sharp L along drive of Perrington Lodge.
 Locate gate on R by entrance to The Willows [2.5Km]

 5 (GR286 211) Go along path along edge of woods.
 Cross stile to open field to reach gate.
 Turn R, go over stile on R and keep hedge on R as it curves gently to L. At the far corner, cross stile through wooded area to reach another stile.
 Continue ahead with hedge on R and after 20m cross a stile and bridge.
 Go ahead with hedge on R and when trees are reached go L.100m beyond end of wood at large hedge gap ignore stile on R by metal gate, but go ahead, and after 80m go through hedge gap on R and keep hedge on R for 400m reach a road [1.4Km].